team7katas/sysopsquad/README.md

-# The Sysops Squad Architectural Kata
+# The Sysops Squad Architectural Kata by O'reilly

+## Team:
+Name: Team Seven
+Members: Pavel, Suheyl, Nikita, Hassan

 Please note that all views are documented in [C4 model](https://c4model.com) style, although only System Context, Container and dynamic views are presented.
 All diagrams are supplied with a key explaining meaning of each shape on the diagram.